Code-Institute-Submissions/adamsburge-Ancient-Languages-Society/README.md

 - HTML - The HTML was tested with [the W3C HTML validator service](https://validator.w3.org)
     - The HTML did not have any errors, but the service did mention a few warnings.
         - Warning 1: to only use H1 headings as top-level headings.
 Yet, as this is a single page site, the sections act as pages.
 Thus each section has a H1 Heading, but all other heading are H2 and below.
-        - Warning 2: lists an empty heading.
-However, this heading is not empty, but contains a submit input and the heading is used to style the button.

 - CSS - The CSS was tested with [the W3C CSS validator service](https://jigsaw.w3.org/css-validator/) and no errors were found.